-The City of Surprise currently lists employment opportunities and accepts applications through its on-line application system.
-Prospective candidates should go to http://www.surpriseaz.gov, follow the links and directions to submit your application on-line.
+The City of Surprise currently lists employment opportunities and accepts applications through its Surprise On-line Applicant Recruiting (SOAR) System.
+Prospective candidates should go to the City of Surprise Career Site, follow the links and directions to submit your application on-line.

 The Surprise Police Department's Reserve program is comprised of Arizona residents who volunteer their time performing general law enforcement functions for the citizens of Surprise.
 Officers come from a broad professional background, yet share a common interest in police work and volunteerism.

 The testing process and general qualifications are the same for all sworn positions, whether full-time or volunteer.
-Successful applicants will attend more than 650 hours of classes at an AzPOST law enforcement training academy, unless they hold a current peace officer's certificate from AzPOST.
+Successful applicants will attend more than 585 hours of classes at an Arizona Peace Officers Standards and Training (AZPOST) Board law enforcement training academy, unless they hold a current peace officer's certificate from AZPOST.

 Upon graduation from the academy, officers begin a field training program leading to advancement to solo-officer/car-commander status.
 Officers, whether full-time or volunteer, are required to maintain specific in-service training standards designed to keep them abreast of the latest trends in law and enforcement techniques and other professional proficiencies.
 Reserve Officers are required to work no less than 20 hours per month.

 If interested in becoming a Reserve Officer download and fill out the volunteer application and return it to the Recruitment unit at the Surprise Police Department or call (623) 222-4100.

 - 21 years of age

 - High school diploma or GED

 - Not have been convicted of a felony or any offense that would be a felony if committed in Arizona